 Clary Sage Herbarium is a Native American, two-spirit, woman-owned & operated herb shop in Portland, Oregon.
 We welcome all races, religions, genders and sexual orientations.
 Hate has no home here.

 We think green!
 We use bio-degradable cellophane for packaging our bulk herbs, our paper bags are from recycled pulp.
 We do our best to support local businesses for all our purchasing needs.
 Clary Sage Herbarium is a member of United Plant Savers.
 Check them out and donate or better yet, become a member! www.unitedplantsavers.org

 Our mission is to promote local awareness and offer a sacred place of physical & emotional healing.
 We want herbs and education to inspire motivation for preemptive self-care, which in return will reduce our dependence on conventional medicine.

-Come visit us on Broke Tuesdays for Senior, Veteran bulk herb 10% discount days.
+Please come visit us on Broke Tuesdays for Senior, Veteran bulk herb 10% discount days.
 Local herbal students (NUNM, OCOM, Arctos, Traditional School of Western Herbalism, Elderberry, Forest Medicine, etc.) get an everyday 10% discount on 1oz plus bulk single dried herbs.
 Must show I.D.
-Discounts are only available for in-store only.
-Sorry, online and non-local herb schools are not eligible.
+Sorry, non-local herb schools are not eligible.
 We are a local community-based store, we no longer ship.
 Our apologies.